 The "Frankfurt rib" is cured but not, as the "Kassler", smoked.
 The meat is cooked about 45 minutes, with a large sip of apple wine.
 The "Rippchen" is served with mashed potatoes and sauerkraut.

 Apple wine or "Äppelwoi" is the Frankfurt national drink.
 You drink it from the "Gerippten", a diamond-shaped ribbed glass.
 Groups order a "Bembel", an apple wine pitcher for 4,8,10 or 12 glases of wine.
 You can drink it "pure" or "sour" with water added or "sweet" with lemonade.
 Only girls and children are allowed to order "sweet" (Süßgespritzt).
 Unlike the fruity sweet cider, the Frankfurt apple wine is a sour, a refreshing summer drink.

 The Haddekuche (hard cake) is a type of gingerbread made from wheat flour, sugar, butter, milk, cinnamon and spices.
 You can eat the cake with cider, mulled wine or just like that.

-The "Frankfurt Kranz" (Wreath) is a multi-layered buttercream cake.
-It consists of several layers of sponge cake, each with a layer of butter cream and jam.
-The ring cake is coated with butter cream and sprinkled with croquet.
-A cherry on each piece is used for decoration.
+The Frankfurter Kranz is a multi-layered buttercream cake.
+It consists of several layers of sponge cake, each with a layer of buttercream and jam.
+The ring-shaped cake is coated with buttercream and sprinkled with brittle.
+A cherry on buttercream is added to each piece as a decoration.

 The "Bethmännchen" were first made by Mrs. Bethmann.
 They are made of marzipan dough, powdered sugar and rose water, glazed with egg yolk and decorated with three almond halves.
 The family had four sons, when one died, only three almond halves were used as ornamentation.
 The "Bethmännchen" are the most famous sweets of the Frankfurt Christmas market.